HimadriChakra12/wheat/README.md

 # Wheat
-A package manager for HimadriChakra12 softwares[farm].
+A package manager for HimadriChakra12 softwares[wheat].
 No setup file so automatically installs easily.

 ## Installation
 Just copy and paste to powershell